 The weather caused my flight to be delayed by about 2.5 hours, a lot of flights were a cells so I should consider myself lucky.
 Boarding was from the tarmac after boarding a bus.
 I was one of the first off the bus after strategically placing myself near the door giving up a seat on the bus.
 This meant I didn’t get very wet boarding the plane 🙂

-The flight took about 3.5 hours with no on board entertainment my best friend was my iPhone games, a very handy tool in situations like this.
-My iPad was used while delayed at the airport as well, makes time go by much easier when delayed.
+The flight took about 3.5 hours with no on board entertainment so my best friend was my iPhone games, a very handy tool in situations like this.
+My iPad also came in handy while delayed at the airport.

-Just before landing I had the interesting experience of looking out one side of the plane and seeing the mountains at our level, they seems so close you would think we could hit them so easily.
-We were still very high, at this point I realise Ushuaia is likely surrounded by big mountains at least on one side.
+Just before landing I had the interesting experience of looking out one side of the plane and seeing the mountains at our level, they seemed so close you could think we could hit them so easily.
+We were still very high, at this point so I realised that Ushuaia is likely surrounded by big mountains at least on one side.
 On landing the passengers started clapping, probably for not hitting a mountain on the way down.

 My scheduled airport pickup didn’t show which isn’t a great start but the taxi only cost 40 pesos.
-On check in the hotel changed my for a share room to a single, not sure why yet as I didn’t pay for the single supplement for this very expensive tour.
+On check in the hotel put me into a single room, not sure why as I didn’t pay for the single supplement for this very expensive tour.

-Later that night I meant my fellow travellers all two of them, Ben Noonan (Australia) and Kurt Lybaert (Belgium).
+Later that night I meet my fellow travellers for the first part of the tour Patagonia, all two of them, Ben Noonan (Australia) and Kurt Lybaert (Belgium).
 Can’t believe there is only three of us, at least for the first 11 days.
 When the Antarctica part commences apparently another 8 people will join not that it will be obvious with 140 plus on the expedition boat.
 I think the hiking in the first part might have scared a few people away.
-Hopefully I get on well with them both.
+Hopefully I get on well with both my fellow travellers.